Skip to content

 How To Cope With Prodromal Labor?

-Almost every pregnant woman prepares for the pain of contraction during birth, but not many think about preparing for prodromal labor.
+Almost every pregnant woman prepares for the pain of contractions during birth, but not many think about preparing for prodromal labor.
 Since there is the potential for active labor to occur not too much later, it is suggested that you conserve your energy for the actual labor and delivery.

 If you’re losing too much sleep, inform your midwife or doctor about it.
 They will guide you with the correct medical advice, diagnosis, or treatment as best suited for you and your baby.